Purple butterfly embroidered wedding dress

 bride and maid of honour in modern vintage wedding dress purple silk

-Simple modern wedding dress in ivory silk dupion with contrast purple silk detail.
-Hand embroidered butterflies in silk thread and lace applique complete the picture.
+I made this purple butterfly embroidered wedding dress for Karen.
+It is a simple modern wedding dress in ivory silk dupion with contrast purple silk detail.
+I hand embroidered butterflies in silk thread and lace applique complete the picture.
 Karen also had a bridesmaids dresses made bespoke, see here for more pictures.

 lace up back detail on bespoke alternative wedding dress